Well-Being for the Holy Trinity School Community (Pupils, parents and staff)

 At Holy Trinity we are working with the Health Department and Sandwell Inclusion Support Service to look at our whole school approaches to promoting positive mental health, with a strong emphasis on prevention and early intervention.

-We are undertaking the Sandwell Well-Being Charter Mark which looks at eight principles identified by Public Health England as being important to emotional health and well-being.
+In 2016 we achieved the Sandwell Well-Being Charter Mark which looks at eight principles identified by Public Health England as being important to emotional health and well-being.

 They are: Curriculum, Teaching and Learning, Pupil Voice, Staff Development, Identifying Needs and Monitoring Impact, Working with Parents, Targeted Support and Ethos & Environment.

 "By engaging in this project, school is showing a dedication to addressing this need in an exciting and creative way."
 Sandwell Inclusion Support

 Our Vision at Holy Trinity is to create a community where all in our care and in our partnerships experience life in its fullness, as promised by Jesus.
 We embrace the spiritual, physical, intellectual, emotional, moral and social development of our young people.

 Over time we have sort to make the most of our buildings and grounds to ensure that they offer places to learn, enjoy life, making lasting memories and to build habits that allow pupils to maintain a healthy wellbeing as they grow into adulthood.